-LEGAL REFS.: Constitution of Massachusetts, Part II, Chapter V, Section II

-M.G.L.
-71:1

-CROSS REF.: BB, School Committee Legal Status

-Historical Note: Massachusetts has the oldest public school system in the nation.
-Dating back to provide for a program of public education.
+LEGAL REFS.: Constitution of Massachusetts, Part II, Chapter V, Section II M.G.L.
+71:1 CROSS REF.: BB, School Committee Legal Status Historical Note: Massachusetts has the oldest public school system in the nation.
+Dating back to 1647, the laws of the Massachusetts Bay Colony required cities and towns to provide for a program of public education.